Wildlife Sanctuaries to Visit in Laos

 Bokeo Nature Reserve is best known for the Gibbon Experience, a conservation-focused eco-tourism initiative.

-• Wildlife: The reserve is famous for its black-crested gibbons, rediscovered in the wild after being thought extinct.
+• Wildlife: The reserve specifically protects the Black-Cheeked Crested Gibbon (Nomascus nasutus nasutus), which was rediscovered after being thought extinct.
 Other species include civets, deer, and various primates.

 • Conservation Impact: Funds from the Gibbon Experience directly support the reserve’s conservation and anti-poaching efforts.